Optimizing images with PageSpeed

-We offer a variety of filters to get images down the wire and rendered as fast as possible.
+PageSpeed offers a variety of filters to optimize images for the web.
 All of these can be enabled individually, or all at once using 'IISpeed rewrite_images'.
-IISpeed will back down when it detects that optimizations did not result in an image reduction.
+PageSpeed will back down when it detects that optimizations did not result in an image reduction.

-For user agents that support it, IISpeed is able to convert images to lossy or lossless WebP format for even smaller and faster downloads.
+For mobile user-agents, PageSpeed is able to separately tune and recompres images to lossy or lossless formats - or even WebP if supported.
+It is also possible to separately tune image recompression quality for small screen devices.
 For mobile user agents, IISpeed is able to first send low-res placeholders of images down the wire to speed up the initial view.
-Afterwards, a higher res version will be displayed.
+After the page completes loading, a higher res version will be downloaded and displayed.

 The recompression feature will perform a few passes using different compression settings to figure out the smallest possible size for the configured image quality settings.